 Danville Area Community College has an open-door admission policy.
 The College admits all students qualified to complete any of its programs including transfer, career, basic skills, and Corporate and Community Education provided space is available.
 When adequate space is not available, the College will admit those students who are best qualified, giving preference to students residing in Community College District #507.

 Many DACC classes require placement testing prior to enrollment to demonstrate academic readiness at designated skill levels to support academic achievement.
 Therefore, most new students and all students enrolling in classes with prerequisite skill proficiencies are required to present ACT or SAT scores, or participate in the college's placement program.
-Students may register to take placement tests by calling the Assessment Center, 217-443-8708.
+Students may register to take placement tests by calling the Testing Center, 217-443-8708.

 What are the requirements for admission to Danville Area Community College?